j10er/NodeKit/README.md

 - store uuid of asset in node
-- export asset to separate file with uuid as filename What to do if asset is used in multiple contexts? collection with objects, but objects also used on its own
+- export asset to separate file with uuid as filename What to do if asset is used in multiple contexts? collection with objects, but objects also used on its own what to do if assset has geometry nodes
 ### Import
 - Find file with correct uuid
 - append to current scene, extra collection?